 A 2016 study showed that calendula might even increase the amount of collagen in wounds as they heal [source], which may lessen the appearance of scars.

-—One clean apothecary bottle with a tight-fitting lid
+- One clean 8-ounce jar with a tight-fitting lid

 Instructions